 };

-Here you can see the source of ajax-progress-bar.php (how is job progress emulated).
-In your case you will have to calculate percentage of completion and return it in XML format.
+Here you can see ajax-progress-bar.php source (how job progress is emulated).
+In your case you will have to calculate percentage of completion and return it in JSON format.
 Caching for ajax-progress-bar.php should be disabled.
-Many proxies and clients can be forced to disable caching with "header" lines pragma, cache-control and expires.
+Many proxies and clients can be forced to disable caching with “header” lines pragma, cache-control and expires.

 <?php